naitik0009/snipit/README.md

 🚀 SnipIt Backend (GenSeven Ecosystem)
 SnipIt is a distributed Code Snippet Manager built with a professional Scala Multi-Module Architecture.

-It demonstrates an Enterprise-grade setup using Shared Libraries, Local Artifact Publishing, Layered Architecture, and Dockerized Persistence.
+It demonstrates an Enterprise-grade setup using Shared Libraries, Local Artifact Publishing, Layered Architecture, and Dockerized Deployment.

 🏗️ Architecture
 The project is split into three decoupled projects to simulate a real-world microservice environment: